lightonai/principled-dfa-training/README.md

 # Principled Training of Neural Networks with Direct Feedback Alignment

-This is the code for reproducing the results of our paper:
+This is the code for reproducing the results of our paper ([preprint](https://arxiv.org/abs/1906.04554)):

-**Principled Training of Neural Networks with Direct Feedback Alignment** *Julien Launay, Iacopo Poli, Florent Krzakala*
+**Principled Training of Neural Networks with Direct Feedback Alignment**

+*Julien Launay, Iacopo Poli, Florent Krzakala*